dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “We don’t get that channel.
 And it doesn’t matter.
 I can be a chef and the mayor.
 The Chef Mayor.
 It’s a gimmick,” I said this in a flat voice, the closest thing I could get to firm and calm.
 My mother was not moving, but I felt like she was circling me.
 “And that doesn’t matter either.
 This is what I’m doing.”

+“Truman, how big is this island?” she asked.

+“Two square miles,” I answered.

+“And how many terms have the other candidates won already?” she asked.

+“Six between them.
+Three each,” I answered.

+“And what do you think the chances are for an independent candidate in a town like this?” she asked.

+I imagined they were very low.
+But I was going to defy the odds.
+“This is what I’m doing, Mom.”

 My mother tried something different.
 She looked away.
 “It’s boring, Truman.”
 She fiddled with a chachki she picked up from the hutch, a sailboat.
 “If you really insist on jumping into the adult world…” This pause was for dramatic effect.
 “If that’s what you want, then you should be looking for a wife.”

 That did take me by surprise.